ZhuJD-China/RainbowGPT/README.md

 By leveraging the diverse strengths of different algorithms, EnsembleRetriever achieves superior performance compared to individual retrievers.

 ## Common Usage Pattern
-🔄 The most effective use of the Stock Analysis module involves combining a sparse retriever (e.g., BM25) with a dense retriever (e.g., embedding similarity).
-This "hybrid search" optimally utilizes the complementary strengths of both retrievers for comprehensive stock analysis.
+🔄 The most effective use of the Knowledge Base QA Search involves combining a sparse retriever (e.g., BM25) with a dense retriever (e.g., embedding similarity).
+This "hybrid search" optimally utilizes the complementary strengths of both retrievers for comprehensive Knowledge.

 📊 Explore the Stock Analysis module and unlock valuable insights for your investment decisions! 🚀 #StockAnalysis #RainbowGPT #AIInvesting